You are likely excited about going home after being in the hospital, skilled nursing center, or rehabilitation facility.

 Physical and occupational therapists can make sure your home is set up so that it will be easy and safe to move around and take care of yourself.
 They may also help with exercises when you first get home.

-You will need a referral from your doctor in order to have home health care nurses, physical therapists, and occupational therapists visit your home.
-Your insurance will often pay for these visits if you have a referral.
-However, you should still make sure it is covered beforehand.
+You will need a referral from your doctor to have these providers visit your home.
+Your health insurance will often pay for these visits if you have a referral.
+But you should still make sure it is covered.

-Other types of assistance are available for tasks or issues that do not require the clinical expertise of nurses and therapists.
-Names of some of these professionals include: Home Health Aide (HHA), Certified Nursing Assistant (CNA), Caregiver, Direct Support Person, and Personal Care Attendant.
-Sometimes, insurance may pay for these also.
+Other types of assistance are available for tasks or issues that do not require the medical knowledge of nurses and therapists.
+Names of some of these professionals include:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.